BekMart/21-practice/README.md

 This website has been designed with a consistent layout to create a professional feel, with an easy to use interface on all devices.
 The layout has been adjusted for users to enjoy on all devices from mobile phones to desktop screens, whilst keeping the general feel consistent and intuitive.

+![The game is made up of three main sections.
+The title at the top.
+The game area in the center which includes each players scores, the cards in their hands and the controls buttons seperating them in the center.
+The settings buttons are at the bottom.][structure]

 - The background image is always in the centre of the screen.
-On mobile devices, less of it is visible but it holds its integrity and on larger screens it ocuppies the whole screen.
+On mobile devices, less of it is visible, maintaining its integrity and on larger devices it ocuppies the whole screen.
-- The title of the page is always at the top centre and has a strong contrast to the background, making it bold and striking.
+- The title of the page is always at the top, in the centre and has a strong contrast to the background, making it bold and striking.
-- There is an area which displays the opponents score and winning tally at the top of the page, which is mirrored at the bottom for the user.
+- There is an area which displays the opponents score and winning tally at the top of the game area, which is mirrored at the bottom for the user.
-- The cards are dealt to each player next to where their scores are stated, symetrically and seperated by the game control buttons.
+- The cards are dealt to each player next to where their scores are displayed, symetrically and seperated by the game control buttons.
 - The buttons change depending on the device width.
-All the buttons are aligned horizontally on a larger device but on smaller devices the deal button is elevated above the other two game control buttons.
+All the buttons are aligned horizontally on larger devices.
+On smaller devices the deal button is elevated above the other two game control buttons.
 The settings buttons at the bottom of the page align vertically on smaller devices.
-- All the buttons have a bold contrast to the background and are all styled the same.
-When the user hovers over the buttons, the colours are inverted and once clicked, the button depreciate to acknowledge this action.
-- The game rules appear as a modal when clicked.
-The user can click either on the x in the corner or anywhere else on the screen to contnue to the game.
+- The game rules appear as a modal when the button is clicked.

 <h2 id="surface">Surface</h2>